 Resources for Assessing Student Learning

 The Middle States Commission on Higher Education, like all regional accreditation agencies, requires the assessment and documentation of student learning outcomes as a condition of accreditation.
 Some institutions began systematically assessing student learning even before this was an accreditation requirement, recognizing its usefulness for institutional progress.
-Now, nearly every educational institution in the United States is engaged in this process, and a wealth of resources has been developed, many of which are available on the Internet.
+Now, nearly every educational institution in the United States is engaged in this process, and a wealth of resources have been developed, many of which are available on the Internet.
 Here are some recommended sources of information.

 North Carolina State University's Office of Planning and Analysis has put together a comprehensive list of internet resources; it is updated regularly: